Risk and Compliance

 Foreign currency bills and payments will now sync from Bill.com to QuickBooks Desktop (QBD), even if multi-currency is not enabled in QBD!

 Bills and payments will be reverted to USD in QBD, based on the current exchange rate.

 Because the exchange rate could vary between the day the bill syncs and the day the payment is processed if they are not at the same time, a new sync preference/GL account “Exchange rate gain/loss account ” will be required to account for the variance.

-- Photo ID compliance requirement (FL and NM)
+- Photo ID requirement in Florida and New Mexico

 - Protect yourself: Cybercriminals utilizing Business Email Compromise (BEC) schemes to impersonate vendors and company executives